awsdocs/aws-freertos-docs/doc_source/portingguide/porting-freertos-tcp.md

 ## Porting<a name="porting-steps-freertos-tcp"></a>

-Before you start porting the FreeRTOS\-TCP library, check the `<amazon-freertos>/lib/FreeRTOS-Plus-TCP/source/portable/NetworkInterface` directory to see if a port to your device already exists\.
+Before you start porting the FreeRTOS\-TCP library, check the `<amazon-freertos>/libraries/freertos_plus/standard/freertos_plus_tcp/source/portable/NetworkInterface` directory to see if a port to your device already exists\.

 If a port does not exist, do the following:

-1. Rename the `<board_family>` directory under `<amazon-freertos>/lib/FreeRTOS-Plus-TCP/source/portable/NetworkInterface` to your device's MCU family name\.

 1. Follow the [Porting FreeRTOS\+TCP to a Different Microcontroller](https://www.freertos.org/FreeRTOS-Plus/FreeRTOS_Plus_TCP/Embedded_Ethernet_Porting.html) instructions on FreeRTOS\.org to port FreeRTOS\+TCP to your device\.

 1. If necessary, follow the [Porting FreeRTOS\+TCP to a New Embedded C Compiler](https://www.freertos.org/FreeRTOS-Plus/FreeRTOS_Plus_TCP/Embedded_Compiler_Porting.html) instructions on FreeRTOS\.org to port FreeRTOS\+TCP to a new compiler\.

-1. Implement a new port that uses the vendor\-supplied Ethernet drivers in a file called `NetworkInterface.c`, and save the file to `<amazon-freertos>/lib/FreeRTOS-Plus-TCP/source/portable/NetworkInterface/<board_family>`, the directory that you renamed in the first step\.
+1. Implement a new port that uses the vendor\-supplied Ethernet drivers in a file called `NetworkInterface.c`, and save the file to `<amazon-freertos>/libraries/freertos_plus/standard/freertos_plus_tcp/source/portable/NetworkInterface/<board_family>`\.
 **Note**
-The files in the `<amazon-freertos>/lib/FreeRTOS-Plus-TCP/source/portable/BufferManagement` directory are used by multiple ports\.
+The files in the `<amazon-freertos>/libraries/freertos_plus/standard/freertos_plus_tcp/source/portable/BufferManagement` directory are used by multiple ports\.
 Do not edit the files in this directory\.

-After you create a port, or if a port already exists, open `<amazon-freertos>/tests/<vendor>/<board>/common/config_files/FreeRTOSIPConfig.h`, and edit the configuration options so they are correct for your platform\.
+After you create a port, or if a port already exists, open `<amazon-freertos>/vendors/<vendor>/boards/<board>/aws_tests/config_files/FreeRTOSIPConfig.h`, and edit the configuration options so they are correct for your platform\.
 For more information about the configuration options, see [FreeRTOS\+TCP Configuration](https://www.freertos.org/FreeRTOS-Plus/FreeRTOS_Plus_TCP/TCP_IP_Configuration.html) on FreeRTOS\.org\.

 ## Testing<a name="porting-testing-freertos-tcp"></a>